Snaacky/thewiki/docs/guides/docker.md

 !!!
 ## VPN Safety

-Many VPN solutions require extra effort to make sure torrent and Usenet traffic doesn't accidentally leak outside.
-The compose file given already confines your torrent and Usenet client to your VPN's internal.
+Many VPN solutions require extra effort to make sure torrent traffic doesn't accidentally leak outside.
+The compose file given already confines your torrent client to your VPN's internal.
 Gluetun comes bundled with a killswitch, which will block traffic not routed through a VPN, so there should be no way for traffic to escape based on this setup.

-Note that if you use qBittorrent and its web UI, you can optionally bind all connections to the VPN network interface.
+Note that you can optionally bind all connections to the VPN network interface.
 This can be done by going to settings and navigating to the advanced tab all the way on the right.
 You should immediately see the options to bind your connections to a network interface, and to optionally bind your connections to the VPN IP.
 If using Gluetun, this should show up as `tun0`.
 This setting should not be necessary, but can provide peace of mind in the event user error causes multiple systems to fail.

 ## Accessing your containers